Trust Me, I'm a Game Show Host

 Trust Me, I'm a Game Show Host is an American game show that premiered on October 22, 2013, and aired on TBS.
 It is hosted by comedians D. L. Hughley and Michael Ian Black.

 Premise

-Two comedic hosts try to deceive contestants with unique/odd/implausible statements; one is telling the truth and another is lying.
+Two comedic hosts try to deceive contestants with odd or implausible statements; one is telling the truth and another is lying.
 The contestant must decide which fact presented by the hosts is the truth in order to win money.
 After a few chances of guessing which host they trust is telling the truth, the contestant gets an opportunity to choose a true fact from a range of statements to add an additional $20,000 to their winnings.